cseligman.com

 The landing site is about 22 degrees from the Martian North Pole, and 3 degrees above the planet's Arctic Circle.
 The color=coding of geologic features (primarily craters) indicates different surface materials/structures, as estimated from orbital surveys of the planet.

 (NASA, JPL-Caltech, Washington Univ.
-St. Louis, JHUAPL, Univ. of Arizona , Planetary Photojournal)
+St. Louis, JHUAPL, Univ. of Arizona, Planetary Photojournal)

-A Mars Odyssey orbiter map of the estimated water content of Martian soils near the Martian North Pole, with the approximate location of the Phoenix lander.
+A Mars Odyssey orbiter map of the estimated water content of Martian soils near the Martian North Pole, showing the approximate location of the Phoenix lander.
 Different colors are used to represent different amounts of water (or more accurately, hydrogen), as determined by gamma-ray spectrometer measurements.
-Violet and blue represents high hydrogen content, in the permanent water-ice polar cap, while red and orange represent low hydrogen content, presumably buried beneath a few inches to a few feet of dry soil.
+Violet and blue represents high hydrogen content in the permanent water-ice polar cap, while red and orange represent low hydrogen content, presumably buried beneath a few inches to a few feet of dry soil.

-A HiRISE orbiter image of the Phoenix lander, parachuting to the Martian surface.
-The lander made a safe touchdown on an Arctic plain, on May 25, 2008.
+A HiRISE orbiter image of the Phoenix lander parachuting to the Martian surface.
+The lander made a safe touchdown on an Arctic plain on May 25, 2008.
+(NASA, JPL-Caltech, University of Arizona, Phoenix Mission)

 The Phoenix landing site.